pokitdok/apidocs-v4/source/includes/_claims.md

 <a name="mockpayer-claims-testing"></a>
 ### MOCKPAYER Additional Details

-The `MOCKPAYER` trading partner id supports a few different testing scenarios to help API client applications verify their handling of different `claims` activity results.
-Similar to some payment processors, special member id values and diagnosis code values may be used in a MOCKPAYER claims API request to simulate a rejection for that claim.
+The `MOCKPAYER` trading partner id supports a couple different testing scenarios to help API client applications verify their handling of different `claims` activity results.
+Similar to some payment processors, special member id values may be used in a MOCKPAYER claims API request to simulate a rejection for that claim.

 The `00001234` member id value may be used to simulate a claim being rejected due to an invalid date of service.
 This will often happen when a claim is submitted for a date of service prior to the date that member became